nmayhall/PauliOperators.jl/README.md

 - Expectation value calculations
 - State manipulations

 When `N` (number of qubits) is known at compile time, all core operations are performed without heap allocations, making this package suitable for performance-critical quantum simulations.
+For evolution-heavy workloads, the [`SparsePauliVector` engine](#fast-pauli-propagation-with-sparsepaulivector) extends the zero-allocation guarantee to entire rotation/truncation sweeps.